OCGModel/OCGModel/int4osemosys/README.md

 2. Install Python

-	- If you do not have Python installed in your machine, you can download it [here](https://www.python.org/downloads/)
+	- If you do not have Python installed in your computer, you can download it [here](https://www.python.org/downloads/)

 ## 2. Run the model

-1. **Run the startOsemosysInt.py script in this folder.** This can be done by following command:
+1. **Run the startOsemosysInt.py script in this folder.** This can be done using the prefered IDE or by the following command:

 		$ python startOsemosysInt.py